 - Never wash berries until just before use.

 We look at our inventory of fresh foods daily, and eat items with a shorter shelf life first, like fresh herbs and greens.
 Then, we move on to tomatoes, eggplants, and onto carrots and beets.
 In the end, we're usually left with onions, garlic, cabbage, potatoes and pumpkins.
 Potatoes and onions will last months if kept in a dark dry place, and some fruit will last a while if wrapped in towels, foil or newspapers.
 To read more about keeping fresh produce without a fridge, read the article Food Storage Beyond the Refrigerator by Low Tech Labs, they go in-depth on how to store everything.
 We use this as a reference for storing our produce.
+See our open pantry.